 What will the post-COVID19 ESG agenda look like?

-2 June 2020 - By Nicoletta Ferro, Senior Account Manager
+2 June 2020 - By Nicoletta Ferro, Director of Customer Success

 While COVID-19 is still in many ways an unknown disease, the scientific world agreed on a general understanding of the factors triggering the pandemic.
 As with previous coronaviruses such as SARS that have anticipated the current global situation, the origins of COVID-19 are to be found in the human interference with fragile natural ecosystems due to a prolonged exploitation of natural resources.